Search Engine Optimisation

 I will consult with the client to get a thorough understanding of the business; its products or services, target demographic, any previous or current strategies, vision for the future, current branding etc. I will also undertake a full review of the issues surrounding the website and the business’s key marketing objectives for the year ahead.

-SEO is a transparent science.
-This means that I can look at any website and work out why it ranks higher – or lower than another site targeting the same keywords in the search engines.
-I will undertake competitor research specific to your industry, identifying who currently occupies your target search landscape, and working out what they have done to get there.
+Search Engine Optimisation is a transparent science.
+This means that I can look at any website and work out why it ranks higher or lower than another site targeting the same set of keywords.
+I will research your direct competitors and identify who currently occupies your target search landscape, and working out what they have done to get there.

 I will perform a comprehensive website audit to identify issues and seek areas for enhancement.

-I will use the data gained through the first four stages, as well as statistics including traffic volume, search intent and relevancy to draw up a list of keywords that I will use to monitor campaign progress as one of a number of campaign KPIs.
+I will use the data gained through the first four stages, as well as statistics including traffic volume, search intent and relevancy to draw up a list of keywords.

-I will review the website’s information architecture, conversion rates and UX, and explore possible enhancements by utilising our in-house graphic design and website development capabilities.
+I will review the web site’s information architecture, conversion rates and UX, and explore possible enhancements.

 Based on the outcome of the first six stages, I will be in a position to plan and implement onsite optimisation, which potentially includes (but is not limited to):